 If the external temperature is high, full refrigerating capacity can only be ensured by means of sufficient ventilation.
-If necessary, to achieve better ventilation, the refrigerator's ventilation grille can be removed at the caravan.
+To achieve better ventilation, ensure that the side of the mobile home with the refrigerator ventilation grids stands in the shade (see Chapter 5.1).